Title: Finding your Prince Charming.

 "I remember," he chuckled, shaking his head.

 "I remember the first time you came here.
 You must have been fifteen, maybe sixteen.
 I'd just turned seventeen.
-I spotted you straight away," he explained.
-I didn't know how to take that.
+I spotted you straight away," he explained and I didn't know how to take that.
 Surprised, humbled and excited to name but a few.

 "Surprise, surprise, you were hiding in the corner trying to go unnoticed.
 You couldn't of course and Jacob Black was trying to persuade you to dance," he grunted, his face turning sour.
 "You refused him but he was persistent.
 You looked so panicked that I was about to step in when your father beat me to it."